-- CSP 546.
-ADVANCED SURVEY OF EXCEPTIONAL CHILDREN.
-Discussion, study, and research of issues in special education: legislation, legal mandates, policies and procedures, characteristics and identification, and service delivery. - CSP 547.
+CSP 547.
 INTERNSHIP IN SPECIAL EDUCATION.
 Supervised internship in special education for majors who do not hold an undergraduate degree in education with student teaching.
 Credit/noncredit course.
+3

-3 - CSP 550.
+CSP 550.
 PROGRAMMING FOR INDIVIDUALS WITH SEVERE/MULTIPLE DIS-ABILITIES.
 Diagnosis and programming for individuals with severe multiple disabilities, as well as individuals with specialized health care needs, assistive technology needs, and/or special communication needs.
+3

-3 - CSP 583.
+CSP 583.
 MENTAL RETARDATION.
 Educational and community based services for individuals with mental retardation.
+3

-3 - CSP 584.
+CSP 584.
 LEARNING DISABILITIES.
 Issues in the education of individuals with exceptional learning needs.
+3

-3 - CSP 585.
+CSP 585.
 EMOTIONAL DISABILITIES.
 Educational and community based services for individuals with emotional/behavioral disorders.
+3

-3 - CSP 616.
+CSP 616.
 BEHAVIORAL MANAGEMENT.
 Systems of behavior management for school and community.
+3

-3 - CSP 640.
+CSP 640.
 EDUCATION OF YOUNG CHILDREN WITH EXCEPTIONAL LEARN-ING NEEDS.
 Assessment techniques, preparation of materials and development of individualized educational programs appropriate to the learning style of the preschool child with exceptional learning needs.
+3

-3 - CSP 643.
-PROGRAMMING FOR INDIVIDUALS WITH MILD/MODERATE EXCEPTIONAL LEARNING NEEDS.
+CSP 643.
+PROGRAMMING FOR ADOLESCENTS WITH MILD/MODERATE EXCEPTIONAL LEARNING NEEDS.
 A study of instructional strategies, service delivery systems, transition issues, and alternative procedures in programming for adolescent students with mild/moderate exceptional learning needs.
 Requires a field-based practicum.
+3

-3 - CSP 647.
+CSP 647.
 PRACTICUM IN SPECIAL EDUCATION.
 Supervised interaction with individuals with exceptional learning needs.
 Includes candidate self evaluation and research based field study.
 Prerequisite: Undergraduate degree in education with student teaching.
+3

-3 - CSP 648.
+CSP 648.
 PARENT-TEACHER-STUDENT RELATIONSHIPS IN SPECIAL EDUCA-TION.
-A study of parent involvement in special education with emphasis on conferencing, counseling and training parents/guardians to meet their child's individual needs.
-3 - CSP 649.
-SPECIAL TOPICS IN THE STUDY OF INDIVIDUALS WITH EXCEPTIONAL LEARNING NEEDS.
+A study of parent involvement in special education with emphasis on conferencing, counseling and training parents/guardians to meet their child's individual needs, 3

+CSP 649.
+SPECIAL TOPICS IN THE STUDY OF INDIVIDUALS WITH EXCEP-TIONAL LEARNING NEEDS.
 Special topics relevant to the study of individuals with exceptional learning needs.
 This course is used for specific special topics.
 The designated topic is listed in the course bulletin when offered.
+3

+CSP 672.
+FUNDAMENTALS OF EFFECTIVE TEACHING IN SPECIAL EDUCA-TION.
+This course is designed for graduate candidates without undergraduate training in education.
+It will introduce the candidates to writing lesson plans, Bloom's taxonomy, stages of learning, knowledge forms, learning style and accommodation and modification of teaching for individuals with exceptional learning needs.
+3

-3 - CSP 682.
-PROGRAMMING FOR INDIVIDUALS WITH MOLD/MODERATE EXCEPTIONAL LEARNING NEEDS.
+CSP 682.
+PROGRAMMING FOR INDIVIDUALS WITH MILD/MODERATE EXCEPTIONAL LEARNING NEEDS.
 Appropriate research based teaching and methodology for individuals with mild/moderate exceptional learning needs with an emphasis on the elementary grades.
 3